 - Law Enforcement Investigations and Data Retention.

 Twelve years ago, our first report revealed a dismaying prospect: Only 27 countries had enacted legislation sufficient to combat child pornography offenses.
 Since then, the situation has improved.
 Our most recent report, published in December 2018, finds that 118 countries have in place legislation deemed sufficient to address CSAM.
 Today, based on the results the 10th Edition, 138 countries now have legislation considered to be sufficient (meaning the legislation meets at least 4 of the 5 criteria).

 The 9th Edition results showed that more work remained to be done.
 16 countries still do not have legislation that deals specifically with CSAM.
 Of the 62 countries that do have some legislation in place, 51 of them do not define CSAM specifically; 25 do not deal with technology-based offenses; and 38 do not criminalize possession without regard to intent to distribute.

 Want to learn more?
 Find a quick reference sheet on our latest edition here.
-The 9th Edition Child Sexual Abuse Material: Model Legislation & Global Review is currently available in English (Spanish coming soon); the 8th Edition is available in English and Spanish; the 7th Edition is available in Arabic, Russian and Spanish; and the 6th edition is available in French, Korean, Portuguese, and Thai.
+The 9th Edition Child Sexual Abuse Material: Model Legislation & Global Review is currently available in English and Spanish; the 8th Edition is available in English and Spanish; the 7th Edition is available in Arabic, Russian and Spanish; and the 6th edition is available in French, Korean, Portuguese, and Thai.

 *While the term “child pornography” is often still utilized in national legislation, in line with recent global movement and international consensus, the term has been replaced in the 9th Edition with the term “child sexual abuse material” as it more aptly describes the true nature and extent of sexually exploitive images of child victims to which children can never consent.